renovatebot/renovate/docs/usage/configuration-options.md

 ## platformCommit

+If you're authenticating Renovate as an app, then you can use this option to automatically sign the commits that Renovate creates.
+This option only works if you:

-Supports only GitHub App mode and not when using Personal Access Tokens.
+- Use GitHub App mode, and

-To avoid errors, `gitAuthor` or `gitIgnoredAuthors` should be manually adjusted accordingly.

-The primary reason to use this option is because commits will then be signed automatically if authenticating as an app.
+- Are _not_ using a Personal Access Token (PAT) to authenticate Renovate

+Remember to set the `gitAuthor` or `gitIgnoredAuthors` or both to prevent errors.

 ## postUpdateOptions